JKowalsky2k/jkowalsky2k.github.io/_posts/2026-04-27-be-careful-scan.md

 | 00:12:00 | Stop  | stop b  | 3    | 1    |

 # Why I am writing about it?
-Recently I discovered this issue while I was working with sliding_window_counts plugin.
-I wanted to detects a lot of files created in folder in small time window.
-Then I was trying to limit date with threshold but in result I had several events above threshold realted with same folder but slightly different files count.
-It looked like Gauss Distribution (it was expected) but as I decribed above scan mached all those events in Step 1 but Step 2 saw only last event which not was with largest file count in folder.
-Copilot devoploed below code snippett but finally I used join instead of scan.
+Recently, I discovered an issue while working with the `sliding_window_counts` plugin.
+I wanted to detect a large number of files created in a folder within a small time window.
+I tried to limit the detection using a threshold, but in the results I observed several events above the threshold related to the same folder, each with slightly different file counts.
+It looked like a Gaussian distribution, which was expected.
+As described above, Step 1 matched all of these events, but Step 2 detected only the last event, which did not have the largest file count for the folder.
+Copilot initially developed a code snippet to implement in `scan`, but I eventually used join instead for the blog post, as this was technically more correct.
 ```kql
 | scan with_match_id=FID declare (
     Step: int,